-The Center for Microfinance Leadership (CML) offers a range of individual and team skill-building programs for senior managers and leaders in microfinance focused on leadership and management development.
-The Center uses a broad range of learning approaches—in-house training, executive coaching, peer exchanges—to guide participants to more effectively lead increasingly complex institutions.
+Our leadership and diversity programs offer a range of individual and team skill-building programs for senior managers and leaders in microfinance focused on leadership and management development.
+We use a broad range of learning approaches—in-house training, executive coaching, peer exchanges—to guide participants to more effectively lead increasingly complex institutions.
 Program offerings were developed in response to the needs and gaps expressed by our network member institutions.

 Current offerings include:

 This course, which has been offered since 2006, targets high potential women leaders and managers who have demonstrated the ability to lead people in their organization and are motivated to take on new leadership challenges and opportunities.
 Since its inception more than 200 women have been trained, representing 94 microfinance institutions (MFIs) in 53 countries.